apache/samza/docs/learn/tutorials/versioned/hello-samza-high-level-zk.md

 {"bytes-added":2218,"edits":18,"unique-titles":18,"is-unpatrolled":2,"is-new":2,"is-minor":3}
 {% endhighlight %}

 Excellent!
-Now that the job is running, open *plan.html* under *deploy/samza/bin* directory to take a look at the execution plan for the Wikipedia application.
+Now that the job is running, open the *plan.html* file under *deploy/samza/bin* directory to take a look at the execution plan for the Wikipedia application.
 The execution plan is a colorful graphic representing various stages of your application and how they are connected.
 Here is a sample plan visualization:

 <img src="/img/{{site.version}}/learn/tutorials/hello-samza-high-level/wikipedia-execution-plan.png" alt="Execution plan" style="max-width: 100%; height: auto;" onclick="window.open(this.src)"/>